Almería Residency

 In Almería the roads are dyed pink and purple with natural clay.
 Sunlight cuts light and dark through the caves and hollows which sit along the spines of half-mountains.
 The landscape is halved by light, yellow and black, orange and blue – torn by the sharp length of evening.
 An ochre dust settles over all objects living and still in the dryness of this desert region.

-My prints and drawings have been a retreat back into direct mark-making.
+During her stay Georgia’s prints and drawings have been a retreat back into direct mark-making.
 Each print is pressed by hand, and details fall into shadow as they are translated from glass to paper.
-Figures trace mountain landscapes, stray dogs walk under blankets of stars and the slowness of a place is drawn out onto a page.
+Figures trace mountain landscapes, stray dogs walk under blankets of stars and the slowness of a place is drawn out onto a page.Â